bagnalla/ocamlzar/README.md

 ∑ⱼweightsⱼ` for integer `0 <= i <
 |weights|`.

-`Zar.findist weights` composes `Zar.findist_transformer weights` with
+`Zar.findist_stream weights` composes `Zar.findist_transformer
-the default source of uniformly distributed random bits.
+weights` with the default source of uniformly distributed random bits.

+`Zar.findist weights` builds a sampler object over the stream produced by `Zar.findist_stream weights`.

 ## Performance and Limitations

 The samplers here are optimized for sampling performance at the expense of build time.
 Thus, this library not be ideal if your use case involves frequent rebuilding due to changes in the samplers' parameters (e.g., the coin's bias or the number of sides of the die).
-For example, in our experiments it takes ~0.22s to build a 100000-sided die and 1.83s to build a 500000-sided die, but only ~1.85s and ~2.19s respectively to generate one million samples from each.

 The size of the in-memory representation of a coin with bias `p = num / denom` is proportional to `denom` (after bringing the fraction to